FullHuman/purgecss-docs/guides/next.md

 ## Module

-To simply configure purgecss with next.js, you can use [next-purgecss](https://github.com/lucleray/next-purgecss).
+To simply configure PurgeCSS with next.js, you can use [next-purgecss](https://github.com/lucleray/next-purgecss).

 ## Installation